-If you're interested in this series, there's a good chance you've heard at least some of the buzz in the Drupalverse about "headless" or decoupled Drupal.
-Or perhaps you watched Dries' keynote from DrupalCon Barcelona or read his recent blog post about the future of decoupled Drupal.
-Whatever the case may be, this series will help walk you through the build out of a simple decoupled blog.
+If you're interested in decoupling Drupal, there's a good chance you've heard at least some of the buzz in the Drupalverse about "headless" or decoupled Drupal.
+Or perhaps you watched Dries' keynote from DrupalCon Barcelona or read Dries' blog post about the future of decoupled Drupal.
+Whatever the case may be, this tutorial and the ones that follow will walk you through building a simple decoupled blog.
 In Dries' terminology the demo site we'll be building is "fully decoupled."
 While it would be trivial to adopt similar techniques to build a progressively decoupled site, let's dig a bit deeper into what it means to build a decoupled Drupal site.

 One of the early adopter success stories to this approach is NPR, with their Create Once Publish Everywhere (COPE) approach.

-Netflix and other large media organizations have seen benefits to decoupling their sites, especially when it comes to content reuse across platforms.
-Even in the Drupal world there are several examples of success stories building decoupled Drupal sites to make multi-channel publishing easier.
+Netflix and other large media organizations had seen benefits to decoupling their sites, especially when it comes to content reuse across platforms.
+Even in the Drupal world there are several examples of success stories building decoupled Drupal sites to make multichannel publishing easier.

 The decoupled approach

 Let's say, for starters, you'd like to build a mobile app, either for iOS or Android, and you need to pull data from your Drupal site.
 You'd probably begin by researching ways to export data from your Drupal site.
 You might use Views Datasource, or Services, or RESTful, or maybe even just custom code (we have lessons in this series to cover each approach).
 With your Drupal site exposing JSON (or XML) endpoints, you'd now have the data your app needs.
 Congratulations, you've now decoupled your website.
 That's really all it takes to get started.

 Implications and "gotchas"